Why Cancer Care is Important To Us

 How We Can Help

-Cancer coverage is on of the top priorities at Freedom Health.
+Cancer coverage is one of our top priorities at Freedom Health Insurance.
 We cover testing, treatment and also follow up.
 If your cancer comes back, we will be there to help you get treated again.
 We understand cancer recovery is more than just about treatment.
-We are one of the only health insurance companies to provide reconstructive surgery for breast cancer.
+That is why we also provide cover for reconstructive surgery for breast cancer.

 What We Cover